Goose by Block: A Free, Open-Source AI Agent Review 2026

 4. Subagent Parallelism

 Goose can spawn independent subagents to handle tasks in parallel — code review in one lane, documentation in another, file processing in a third — while keeping the main conversation clean.
-This is a capability that most competing tools (including Claude Code) are still developing.
+Parallel subagents are an area several agent tools are actively building out, and Goose exposes them directly in its workflow model.

 Goose vs. Claude Code: Honest Comparison